 Aspelin notes that the people he has met during this journey have been an inspiration and support to him as he tries to launch this initiative.

-“To me, these are the true heroes, much more so than celebrities giving away some millions corresponding to an insignificant percentage of their wealth.
+“To me, these are the true heroes, even more so than celebrities giving away money corresponding to an insignificant percentage of their wealth.
 And seeing the difference their work makes and being able to interact and work together with them is quite the experience.”

 He sees that investing in music education – at all levels – is one way in which we can preserve a kind of art that is about something more than desires and appearances.
 Aspelin believes that music and the beauty of the arts, as a value, is important in and of itself and can have a profound effect on the way people perceive themselves and the world around them.
 He hopes that Global Village Cambodia will do exactly this for the young children there, as well as enhance their ability to be successful in their studies.